 - Semen analysis.
 Used to assess factors such as volume, count, concentration, movement, and structure of spermatozoa, that help or hinder conception.

 Other tests may include:

 - Transrectal ultrasound.
-Used to determine if your ejaculatory ducts are either poorly developed or obstructed with cysts, calcifications or other blockages.
+Used to determine if your ejaculatory ducts are either poorly developed or obstructed with cysts, calcifications, or other blockages.

 - Testicular biopsy.
-Used when semen analysis shows low or no sperm to determine the cause of infertility.
+Used when a semen analysis shows low or no sperm to determine the cause of infertility.

 - Hormonal profiles.
 Used to discover the sperm-producing ability of your testicles and to rule out serious conditions.

 - Genetic testing.
 Used to identify specific obstacles to fertility and problems with sperm.

 How is male infertility treated?

 With modern technology and methods, the number of treatment options for male infertility has expanded.
 Depending on the cause of infertility, treatments may include:

 - Medications-Hormone therapy to increase the number of sperm.